kennydigital/playground/Readme.md

 -Our new users want to use a basic ide like atom.
--They want to get the basics of source control github -They want to get a sample hello world going
+-They want to get the basics of source control github -They want to get a sample hands on with python

-What's next?
+How to get started
 -Download atom (https://atom.io/)
--Install homebrew (From terminal window, paste:
-  /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
--From terminal: brew install python3
+-Install homebrew (From terminal window, paste below) /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" -From terminal: brew install python3
 -Done!

 Let's "clone" a repo.
 This is simply "downloading" a copy of that repo to your harddrive

-From atom, let's grab a basic repo so you can begin Within atom, use hotkeys: Command +Shift + P
+1. From atom, let's grab a basic repo so you can begin
+2. Within atom, use hotkeys: Command +Shift + P
-Type : Github clone
+3. Type : Github clone
-From the results, click Github clone
+4. From the results, click Github clone
-Paste in this repo: https://github.com/kennydigital/playground.git
+5. Paste in this repo: https://github.com/kennydigital/playground.git

 TODO:
 -Show how to authorize atom + github, and copy/pasting token into the introduce